Economic impact of the COVID-19 pandemic: Taiwan

 On 24 January, the Taiwanese government announced a temporary ban on the export of face masks for a month to secure a supply of masks for its own citizens.
 On 2 February 2020, Taiwan's Central Epidemic Command Center postponed the opening of primary and secondary schools until 25 February.
 Taiwan has also announced a ban of cruise ships from entering all Taiwanese ports.
-In January, Italy has banned flights from mainland China, Hong Kong, Macau, and Taiwan.
-On 10 February, the Philippines announced it will ban the entry of Taiwanese citizens due to the One-China Policy.
-Later on 14 February, Presidential Spokesperson of Philippines, Salvador Panelo, announced the lifting of the temporary ban on Taiwan.
 In early February 2020 Taiwan's Central Epidemic Command Center requested the mobilisation of the Taiwanese Armed Forces to contain the spread of the virus and to build up the defences against it.
 Soldiers were dispatched to the factory floors of major mask manufacturers to help staff the 62 additional mask production lines being set up at the time.

 In the aviation industry, Taiwanese carrier China Airlines's direct flights to Rome have been rejected and cancelled since Italy has announced the ban on Taiwanese flights.
 On the other hand, the second-largest Taiwanese carrier, Eva Air, has also postponed the launch of Milan and Phuket flights.
 Both Taiwanese airlines have cut numerous cross-strait destinations, leaving just three Chinese cities still served.

 South Asia

 India

 In India, economists expect the near-term impact of the outbreak to be limited to the supply chains of major conglomerates, especially pharmaceuticals, fertilisers, automobiles, textiles and electronics.
 A severe impact on global trade logistics is also expected due to disruption of logistics in mainland China, but due to the combined risk with regional geopolitical tensions, wider trade wars and Brexit.
 The stock market took a bearish mode in response to COVID-19.
 The BSE SENSEX fell 2919 and NIFTY 50 fell 950 points in a single day on 12 March 2020.

-On 19 March 2020, the Indian government has banned the export of ventilators, surgical/disposable masks and textile raw materials out of the country.
+On 19 March 2020, the Indian government has banned the export of ventilators, surgical/disposable masks and textile raw materials.

 Oil has plummeted to 18-year low of $22 per barrel in March, and Foreign Portfolio Investors (FPIs) have withdrawn huge amounts from India, about US$571.4 million.
 While lower oil prices will shrink the current account deficit, reverse capital flows will expand it.
 Rupee is continuously depreciating.
 MSMEs will undergo a severe cash crunch.